Kanika1305/tictactoe/README.md

 - If all positions are filled and no player has won, the game ends in a draw.

  ## How to download
+- Click on the given link.

- <a href="https://github.com/Kanika1305/tictactoe/releases/download/try/tictac.exe"> CLICK here to download TICTACTOE</a>
+ <a href="https://github.com/Kanika1305/tictactoe/releases/download/tv1/a.exe"> CLICK here to download TICTACTOE</a>
+- The .exe file would be downloaded in your computer system.
+- Simply run the .exe file

 ## Developer

 Kanika Chauhan